zaoyang/30-days-of-vue/day-06/day-06.cq.md

 ## Two-way data binding

-Though the v-model directive creates _two-way_ data binding, we haven’t really been able to see this in the application we've built in this article.
+Though the v-model directive creates _two-way_ data binding, we haven’t really been able to see the two-way binding in the application we've built in this article.
 We could witness this by creating functionality that changes the values of the `data` properties being used in the form and verifying that our template updates (i.e. re-renders) to show the new values.

 A simpler way we can witness __v-model__'s two-way data binding is by using the [Vue Devtools](https://github.com/vuejs/vue-devtools) - a browser dev tools extension built and maintained by the Vue core team.
 Vue Devtools provides incredibly useful capabilities in debugging Vue applications and we’re going to spend the next article discussing it!